A view of Mt. St. Helens from the Ammefu trail.

 Witches Butter Trail: Witch’s butter (Tremella mesenterica) is an orange-colored jelly-like fungus that is parasitic on fungi that inhabit decayed logs.

 5K- The 5k starts down Timber Road for 3/4 of a mile and turns right on Ayeekwa Trail.
-Ayeekwa Trail follows Christensen Creek and past a beaver dam.
+Ayeekwa Trail follows a creek and past a beaver dam.
 Halfway through the run, turn left on Witches Butter Trail toward Timber Road.
 Take a left on Timber for a short jaunt and then right on Woodland Trail.
 Follow Woodland Trail to the finish.

 10k- 10k participants will enjoy views of Mt.
 St. Helens and Mt.
-Rainier on the Ammefu Trail, a beaver dam on the Ayeekwa Trail, nurseries on the Witches Butter trail, and vineyards on the Mampał Trail.
+Rainier on the Ammefu Trail, a beaver dam on the Ayeekwa Trail, nurseries on the Witches Butter Trail, and vineyards on the Mampał Trail.
 Most of the course is on double-track pea gravel and dirt trails, with some running on Timber Road.
-The Iowa Hill aid station is at mile point 4.
+The Mampał aid station is at mile 4.25.

-Half Marathon- The half marathon uses every trail in Chehalem Ridge Nature Park.
+Half Marathon- The half marathon uses every Chehalem Ridge Nature Park trail.
 This includes views of Mt.
 St. Helens and Mt.
-Rainier on the Ammefu Trail, a beaver dam on the Ayeekwa Trail, nurseries on the Witches Butter trail, and the Tualatin Valley and Coastal Range on the Chehalem Ridge Trail, and vineyards on the Mampał Trail.
+Rainier on the Ammefu Trail, a beaver dam on the Ayeekwa Trail, nurseries on the Witches Butter Trail, and the Tualatin Valley and Coastal Range on the Chehalem Ridge Trail, and vineyards on the Mampał Trail.
 The course is on double-track pea gravel and dirt trails, with only the first quarter-mile on Timber Road.
 The Madrona Aid Station is at mile points 5.2 and 6.3.
-The Iowa Hill aid station is at mile point 10.
+The Mampał aid station is at mile point 10.

 Race Day Details

 Chehalem Ridge Nature Park opens at 8:00 am.
-No event parking is allowed in Chehalem Ridge park.
-Instead, participants will park on the shoulder closest to the park on the west side of the entrance.
+No event parking is allowed in Chehalem Ridge Park except for adaptive participants.
+Instead, runners will park on the shoulder closest to the park on the west side of the entrance.

-Check-in at the picnic area near the start from 8:15 am-8:45 am for the half marathon, 8:15-9:45 am for the 5k and 10k.
-Water and Gnarly will be available to fill a water bottle before and after the race (remember this is a cupless race).
+Check-in at the picnic area near the start from 8:00 am-8:30 am for adaptive participants, 8:15 am-8:45 am for the half marathon, and 8:15-9:45 am for the 5k and 10k.
+Water and Naked Nutrition Electrolyte will be available to fill a water bottle before and after the race (remember this is a cupless race).
 Park restrooms are in the picnic area.

 The half marathon will start at 9:00 am, the 10k at 9:30 am, and the 5k at 10:00 am at the junction of Woodland Trail and Timber Road.
 We’ll have a pre-race meeting five minutes before each start.